inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 In contrast, none of these is used elsewhere in the Arabic RG.
 I'm just relying on my comments to convey to future Arabic resource grammarians why they should be kept.

-## My personal opinions
+## Discussion

+### Isn't this difficult?

+If you noticed, the first step was "Get intimate with the resource grammar for L".
+This might seem like a daunting task, but you still don't need to learn L the language to look at its resource grammar.
+You might be only interested in modifying one category in your application, and then it's enough to find (or create!) `defaultC`, `makeC` and `modifyC` for that one category.
+Shocking news really, in order to use low-level hacks and bypass the API, you need to *know* the RG of the language beyond the API.

+If you do explore the RG and introduce these functions, don't be shy to [replace repetitive code](https://github.com/GrammaticalFramework/gf-rgl/commit/2eefb1b74b1d0d707c1e8b299b899b75fc18ebda#diff-a6365eec7d770ccbeb3014a994bc0137) you might find in that resource grammar itself.
+For instance, here I have added [mkOrd](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/japanese/ResJpn.gf#L151-L159) into `ResJpn` and use it in [three](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/japanese/NounJpn.gf#L159) [functions](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/japanese/SymbolJpn.gf#L36) elsewhere.
+I didn't do anything else to learn Japanese, I just copied and pasted the code that was previously repeated in 2 places and called it `mkOrd`.
+In that case, my motivation was to fill SymbolJpn and that was just a byproduct, because I didn't want to copy and paste the code for the third time.
+But if I'd want to use something like that in my application, having an oper `mkOrd` is way better than writing `pred = \\st,t,p => symb.s ++ "番目" ++ mkCopula.s ! st ! t ! p` by hand.

+How to make sure you don't change the behaviour of a language you don't know?
+You can use [gftest's `-o` feature](https://github.com/GrammaticalFramework/gftest/blob/master/README.md#compare-against-an-old-version-of-the-grammar--o) to make sure you didn't break things.
+It's saved me from serious errors so many times, I might just write a blog post to list the most atrocious stupidities I was about to commit, if `gftest` hadn't caught them for me.

+### Isn't this still questionable?

-Hot take: `defaultC` and `makeC` style opers are great and make everyone's life better. `forceFeature` can be a sign that someone somewhere could've designed things better, but it's way better than having to stand your grammar outputting things you don't want it to.
+Here's a hot take: `defaultC` and `makeC` style opers are great and make everyone's life better, resource or application grammarians alike. `forceFeature` can be a sign that someone somewhere could've designed things better, but it's way better than having to stand your grammar outputting things you don't want it to.

 Out of the examples, `forcePerson` is pretty fine and there are legit use cases.
 Say that you need to express a concept like *$AGR faints* as *it blacks out on $AGR*.
 All you need is to have a possibility for non-nominative subject case in `V`, and a possibility to force all inflection forms into 3rd person singular.
 If you expect vanilla RGL to translate "I like GF" as "me gusta GF" (too bad [it doesn't](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/spanish/README.md#known-issues), because *gustar* actually agrees with the object), then using `forcePerson` is not very controversial.
 We could totally do it for intransitive verbs in the Spanish RG already.

 Why is deviating subject case and incomplete paradigm okay, but *remove $AGR's clothes* bad?
 Well, consider again that we are incorporating a) an *inflecting noun* and b) a *inflecting pronoun* into a `V`.
 As it happens in Finnish, and certainly similar things happen in other languages, the noun gets a different case in active sentences vs. passive sentences, and in negative sentences vs. positive sentences.
-As it also happens, some of these things are expressed periphrastically and thus built in the `Cl` level, so we can't ensure the right case for *clothes* just by inserting it in the verb's inflection table.
+As it also happens, some of these things are expressed periphrastically and thus built at the `Cl` level, so we can't ensure the right case for *clothes* just by inserting it in the verb's inflection table.
 So hacking `VP`/`Cl` level stuff into `V` will never be supported in the common RGL API, because that must work for all languages.

 If `V` and `Cl` have identical inflection tables in your language, then it's safe to add anything you like, and it won't introduce ungrammatical sentences.
 If you know you're working on languages with very little morphology, honestly, do whatever you want.
-If you find that you're using such hacks all the time and it's become a standard practice, you could even add them to `ParadigmsL`[^2], because Paradigms are totally language-specific.
+If you find that you're using such hacks all the time and it's become a standard practice, you could even add them to `ParadigmsL`[^2], because Paradigms are totally language-specific; then you need to import fewer modules.
 I support anything that makes grammarians' lives easier *and* doesn't produce horribly wrong sentences.
 Just don't expect that all languages can copy that design, and be prepared to change lincats if you ever add more languages to your application.

 ## Footnotes